Principal for a Day®

-The Principal For A Day® (PFAD) program, now in its 18th year, operates in government primary, secondary, P-12 and special schools across Victoria.
-PFAD is funded by the Department of Education and Training, through the Bastow Institute of Educational Leadership and coordinated by the Australian Council for Educational Research (ACER).
+The Principal For A Day® (PFAD) program, now in its 19th year, operates in government primary, secondary, P-12 and special schools across Victoria.
+PFAD is funded by the Department of Education and Training, through Bastow and coordinated by the Australian Council for Educational Research.

-- increasing understanding and awareness between schools, business and the wider community
+- increase understanding and awareness between schools, business and the wider community

-- promoting the great work that schools do
+- promote the great work that schools do

 School principals benefit from sharing insights on leadership with successful leaders in other sectors; showcasing their school to business and community leaders; and developing ongoing and mutually beneficial relationships for their school and students.